This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

-This fig and nectarine cake is a bit surprising.
+This fig cake is a bit surprising.
 There’s no baking powder or soda, so while it doesn’t rise into a fluffy cake with airy crumb, what happens instead is just as delicious.

 If you’ve ever had an almond cake, this is very similar.